OpenCL/OpenCL/OpenCL.md

 ## What is OpenCL?

 OpenCL (trademark of Apple Computers Inc.) is an open, royalty-free industry standard that makes much faster computations possible through parallel computing.
 The standard is controlled by non-profit standards organisation Khronos.
-By using this technique and graphics cards (GPUs) or extensions of modern processors you can for example convert a video in 20 minutes instead of 2 hours.
+For example, by using this technology with graphics cards and modern multi-core processors it is possible to convert a video in 20 minutes instead of 2 hours, or analyze spectra of hundreds of thousands of stars in minutes instead of several hours.

 ## How does it work?

 OpenCL is an extension to existing languages.
 It makes it possible to specify a piece of code that is executed multiple times independently from each other.
-This code can run on various processors – not only the main one.
-Also there is an extension for vectors (float2, short4, int8, long16, etc), because modern processors have support for that.
+This code can run on various processors – not only the main CPU.
+Also, OpenCL has built-in support for vector types (float2, short4, int8, long16, etc), and operations on those types can be mapped to vector extensions of modern CPUs (SSE, AVX).

->So for example you need to calculate Sin(x) of a large array of one million numbers.
-OpenCL detects which devices could compute this for you and gives some statistics of each device.
-You can pick the best device, or even several devices, and send the data to the device(s).
-Normally you would loop over the million numbers, but now you say something like: “Get me Sin(x) of each x in array A”.
-When finished, you take the data back from the device(s) and you are finished.
+>For example, you need to calculate `sin(x)` of a large array `A` of one million numbers.
+Based on the information provided by the OpenCL framework you can pick the best device, or even several devices, and send the data to the device(s).
+Normally you would loop over the million numbers, one number after another, but with OpenCL you can just say: "For each `x` in array `A` give me `sin(x)`", and each `x` is processed in parallel.
+When finished, you can take the data back from the device(s) or proceed with other computations.

-As the compute-devices can do more in parallel and OpenCL is better in describing independent functions, the total execution time is much lower than conventional methods.
+OpenCL framework is great at exposing parallel nature of various compute-devices: x86 CPUs, GPUs, FPGAs, DSPs.
+This can significantly lower the total execution time compared to conventional sequential methods.

 ## 5 questions on OpenCL